dbpunk-labs/db3/README.md

 ![GitHub issues](https://img.shields.io/github/issues/db3-teams/db3)

+db3 is a fully decentralized database for web3

 ## Status
 It's under a very early stage. if you are interested in this project, Issues, Discussions or PRs are welcome.